 The Study and Writing of History is a course required for all history majors and open only to history majors.
 Ideally it is taken during the Sophomore year.
 Taught in sections of 13-15 students, this course serves as an introduction to history as an intellectual discipline.
-It is a three-credit course, requiring a significant commitment of time and energy on the part of the student, who is required to research and write a major paper based on primary sources and to submit it in both draft and revised versions.
+It is a three-credit course, where you will have the opportunity to do history for the first time.
+The course is demanding, requiring a significant commitment of time and energy.
+But the result is gratifying.
+You will research and write a major paper based on primary source research.

 The course is designed to create a common understanding of historical method among our majors.
 After taking it, they should understand from practical experience:

 - the difference between primary and secondary literature;